|

 vistas of steep and narrow paths, precipitous crags, and a high

-emperors of past dynasties made pilgrimages, making Mt.
-Huashan the
+where emperors of past dynasties made pilgrimages, making Mt.

 Use your browsers "Go Back" button to return to the